nuriel99/Selenium_Project/README.md

 If not, need to notify about it and to exit from the menu to ask to enter another company name <br>
 If yes, need to go through the link of a company. <br>
 To choose an option 1Y in the graph.  <br>
-For example AITPORT_CITY and to make up a screenshot of the table and graph and to save it in a file.File name shoud with a company name and <br>
+For example AITPORT_CITY and to make up a screenshot of the table and graph and to save it in a file.File name <br>
+shoud with a company name and <br>
 with date and time in the end.
 For example AITRPORT_CITY_20210902_2100. <br>

 ### Technology